thlorenz/modurater/README.md

 # modurater

+Community driven rating system for nodejs modules on npm in order to help in selecting the right one.

 ## Why

 Whith 50k+ modules on npm finding the right module for the problem you have is becoming more tedious than it needs to